cjbarrows/morbles/README.md

 [x] add catch-and-flippers (ie, "gates")
 [x] oops, the ball is supposed to go straight down off the gate
     - and a second ball flips the gate back
+[-] add target chute(s)
+[x] add ball colors
+[x] what to do about a ball already in a catcher with another ball on the way?
+    [x] second ball should hop over and trigger the gate [x] add incoming ball stream from text field

 ## Notes